Carlbrook School: Carlbrook's Program

 Carlbrook was a 15-month program which consisted of five workshops (Integritas, Amicitia, Animus, Teneo, and Veneratio) which took place roughly every three months depending on the child's arrival at the school.
 Elizabeth Gilpin, who is a graduate of Carlbrook School, makes the following claim in Stolen, a memoir about her time there:

 At CEDU they weren't called workshops, they were "propheets."
 In their very first form, they were "trips," a word chosen for its association with psychedelics.
 Chuck Dederich wanted to induce an altered state of consciousness.
 An acid trip without the acid.
 Because there could be no drug use in Synanon, he created a mocktail from ingredients like sleep deprivation, repetitive music, and group hypnosis.

 In the hands of Mel Wasserman, they became even more insidious.
 His plan?
 Add another cult!
 Many of the workshop exercises were taken straight from the large-group awareness trainings that were a controversial part of the Human Potential Movement.
 Programs like est and Lifespring—which themselves developed from Dianetics—would bring groups of people together for several days of intense personal growth work.
 Techniques included hypnosis, guided meditation, and referring to people as "asshole"—an est specialty that fit in nicely with the CEDU model.

-Closure

-The school closed in December 2015 after giving notice a few days before end of the fall semester.
-The email announcement attributed the closure to declining enrollments.